 - pinch ground cayenne pepper

-- avocado oil or other high heat oil, for frying
+- avocado oil or other high vegetable heat oil, for frying

 - flaky sea salt such as Maldon, for finishing

-Dredge a tomato slice in plain flour, shaking off any excess; dip in egg mixture; dredge in cornmeal until evenly coated and transfer to plate.
+- Dredge a tomato slice in plain flour, shaking off any excess; dip in egg mixture; dredge in cornmeal mixture until evenly coated and transfer to plate.
 Repeat with remaining tomato slices.

-In a heavy skillet (ideally cast iron) heat 1/4-inch of high heat oil to 375°.
+- In a heavy skillet (ideally a cast iron skillet) heat ¼-inch of high heat oil to 375°.
 (It's important for the oil to be very hot to keep tomatoes from absorbing it.
 Be sure to reheat between batches!)
-Carefully place tomatoes into hot oil and cook 1 1/2 to 2 minutes per side, until golden brown.
+Carefully place tomatoes into hot oil and cook 1 ½ to 2 minutes per side, until golden brown.
 Transfer to paper towel lined plate (keeping tomatoes in a single layer so they don't get soggy) and sprinkle with flaky sea salt.
 Repeat with remaining tomatoes.
 Serve hot.